 Actually, it was just a few hours but you get the picture.

 Every time I’ve sat on a Megabus driving through Chinatown, I notice a small coffee shop hidden in a shaded corner of the neighborhood.
 I’ve been reminding myself that I have to find this coffee shop and Chinatown’s other hidden gems.
-This morning, I picked up my camera and walked out the door for a spontaneous adventure…without much of an idea of where I should begin.
+This morning, I picked up my camera and walked out the door without an idea of where to begin my day in Chinatown.
 That’s ok though – it’s called an adventure for a reason.

-Of course, you can find more than just Chinese food.
-There is also Thai, Mongolian, Vietnamese, Korean etc. I love that Chinatown remains dedicated to maintaining Chinese culture in its decorum.
-But let’s be honest here.
-It’s a bummer that Chinatown is taken over by popular franchises.
+It’s a bummer that Chinatown is taken over by franchises.
 I was hoping to find shops and restaurants that were Chinatown’s own and while there are a few, there was also the occasional Starbucks Coffee and Urban Outfitters with their Chinese name inscribed next to it.

-I’m sad to hear how much Chinatown has decreased in size through the years.
-From what I learned through conversations with Chinatown patrons, it once was a far more crowded and lively neighborhood.
+It’s honestly sad to hear how much Chinatown has decreased in size through the years.
+From what I learned through conversations with Chinatown patrons, it once was a far more lively neighborhood.
 But because business is always evolving and families decided to move to the suburbs, Chinatown changed.